 That's why the team decided to break down the city into grids and monitor weather and traffic conditions per hour to pinpoint the data.

 So what's the safest hour to drive on a rainy day?

-Kahn said there are also other variables besides weather to consider when evaluating accidents.
+Kahn said there are also other variables besides weather to consider when evaluating crashes.
 As people move farther out from the center of L.A.
-County in search of more affordable housing, that means more people are commuting to work, which increases their chances of getting into an accident.
+County in search of more affordable housing, that means more people are commuting to work, which increases their chances of a car crash.

 And then there's the issue of drivers and technology.

 "They're increasingly distracted with phones, with other devices," Kahn said, adding that he has to put his own phone in the trunk of his car when he drives.